-2. How to understand the data given and link up the rela tionship a mong data?

-3. Point out mistakes when applying different methods.4.
+2. How to understand the data given and link up the relationship among data?3.
+Point out mistakes when applying different methods.4.
 How to apply what they have learnt in other subjects to a real situation?

-4. How to apply what they have learnt in other si ubjects to a real si tuation?
+4. How to apply what they nave learnt in other st ubjects to a rear Situation 1.

-Assessment Methods in Alignment with Intended Learning ect learning outcomes to be se tick as appropriate)
+Assessment Methods in Alignment with Specific assessment methods/tasks % weighting Intended subject learning outcomes to be assessed (Please tick as appropriate)

-Outcomes a b с
+Intended Learning Outcomes a b с

 Continuous Assessment 100%

 Case studies 60% ✓ ✓ ✓

 Class participation 40% ✓ ✓ ✓

-Total 100 %
+Total 100 % • •

-To pass this subject, students are required to obtain Grade D or above in the Continuous Assessment components.
-Explanation of the appropriateness of the assessment methods in assessing the intended learning outcomes: This subject will be dealing with cases in every session and students will learn through undergoing this process.
+intended learning outcomes: This subject will be dealing with cases in every session and students will learn through undergoing this process, with guidance.
 There is no examination in this subject.
 Therefore performance in class through participating in discussion is most important and is allocated with the most major part in the assessment.
-There will also be 2 group case studies to be assessed.
-But in order to distinguish more on the individual effort, there is another individual case study.
+Students are expected to prepare every case before attending each session.
+Other than participation component, there will also be 3 group case studies to be assessed.

 Student Study Effort Expected Class contact:

 Small group discussions 26 Hrs.

 Lectures 13 Hrs.

 Other student study effort:

 Preparation for lectures 45 Hrs.

 Preparation for assignment / group project and presentation 42 Hrs.

 Total student study effort 126Hrs.

-Reading List and Hillier F.S. & Hillier M And Case Studies Appro ience: A N Modeling
+Reading List and References Cases in Operations Management: Building Customer Value Through World-Class Operations (The Ivey Casebook Series) (2005), Sage Publications, Inc. Yin, R.K.
+(2014), Case Study Research: Design and Methods, Sage Publishing